FusionAuth/fusionauth-swift-sdk/Documentation/Reference/classes/KeyChainStorage.md

 ```

 TODO
-Storage that saves data to the KeyChain
+Storage that saves data to the KeyChain.
-This storage is secure and the data is encrypted
+This storage is secure and the data is encrypted.
-The data is persisted even when the app is closed
+The data is persisted even when the app is closed.

 ## Methods
 ### `init()`